OSRSB/OsrsBot/README.md

 (Personally I just keep multiple windows of IntelliJ.
 One for each project.
 You could likely set up the script environment to be a module within the opened project).
 ###### Advanced
-Additionally, RSB does enable a hacky in-environment test script folder that will compile on runtime of the API without any extra effort from you.
+Additionally, OSRSBot does enable a hacky in-environment test script folder that will compile on runtime of the API without any extra effort from you.
 Refer to the Wiki Links second bulletin.
-If you find yourself constantly changing the RSB API and testing your script then you might want to look into that.
+If you find yourself constantly changing the OSRSBot API and testing your script then you might want to look into that.

 #### Dependencies